 Registration closes 1 hour before the start of the contest.

-The winners who applied to the BSc program in Data Science and Software Development will receive an email to schedule the interview with Constructor University professors and JetBrains.
+The winners who applied to the BSc SDT will receive an email to schedule the interview with Constructor University and JetBrains.

-Previously known as ‘STAR Contest’, the competition attracted more than 1,600 contestants across 82 countries over the past three years.
-Renamed to ‘Constructor Open Cup’ in 2023, all participants are welcome to join regardless of age, qualifications, or skill levels.
+The competition attracted more than 1,600 contestants across 82 countries over the past four years.
+All participants are welcome to join regardless of age, qualifications, or skill level.

-If you are aiming for the Bachelor program scholarship prize, you should:
+If you are aiming for the BSc SDT program scholarship prize, you should:

 - have graduated from high school (or equivalent) or

 - currently being in your senior year of high school or

 - currently attending another university, having received university-level credit but not completed at least two semesters of full-time studies